uriel1998/docker-music-streaming/README.md

 - mpd
 - snapcast
-- upnp server (?)
+- upnp server via minidlna
 - web interface
 - drop in behind proxy
 - music directory and configurations accessible from host (at least at spinup)

-Right now, MDPQ does NOT work.
 Minidlna, snapcast, mpdq, streaming, rompr all work pretty much out of the box.
 Has A LOT of extra stuff pulled in at the moment though.

 MPDQ only works if run after container is up - docker ps -> get container ID docker exec -it dfa0bbafb978 /mpdq-master/mpdq --loud

-A way to get php7.4 running by using a Docker container as a proxy that *should* be able to drop in behind your reverse proxy with (potentially) as little configuration as moving a configuration file, making a symbolic link, and typing `docker-compose up -d --build`.
+A way to get php7.4, mpd, streaming, mpdscribble, snapclient running by using a Docker container as a proxy that *should* be able to drop in behind your reverse proxy with (potentially) as little configuration as moving a configuration file, making a symbolic link, and typing `docker-compose up -d --build`.

+Also contains mpdq, but that's got to be run after spinup.

 ## Contents
  1. [About](#1-about)